 The Verification Team developed a sufficient understanding of the GHG information system and internal controls to determine whether the overall data management system is sound, examining it for sources of potential errors, omissions, and misrepresentations.
 This assessment incorporated examining three aspects of the company's internal controls: (1) the control environment, (2) the data systems, and (3) the control and maintenance procedures.
-The testing procedures documented in the Sampling Plan included some procedures to test the effectiveness of the internal controls in place.
+The testing procedures documented in the Verification Plan included some procedures to test the effectiveness of the internal controls in place.
 The results of these tests influence the type and amount of activity data being sampled.
+Sampling procedures are included in Section 7 of the Verification Plan.